broadinstitute/DEL-ML-Refactor/README.md

 ## Step 0: Data preparation
 Prepare your data in the format like `example/compound.csv`.
-In Summary, you can combine any metada of compounds but there must be a column named **SMILES**.
+In summary, you can combine any metada of compounds but there must be a column named **SMILES**.
 We will use `compound.csv` as example to demonstrate the usage of other scripts

 ## Step 1: Feature extraction